 Release the vacuum.
-Rotate the 3 way valve to a position pointing away from the vacuum pump.
+Rotate the 3-way valve to "VENT" position.
 This will open the housing to ambient air and release the vacuum.
 It may take up to 60 seconds to do so.

-NOTE: When releasing the vacuum the gauge may read zero before the vacuum is fully released.
+▶ NOTE: When releasing the vacuum the gauge may read zero before the vacuum is fully released.
 The vacuum is fully released when you can open the housing normally.